La Ferté-Vidame

 La Ferté-Vidame ([la fɛʁte vidam]) is a commune in the Eure-et-Loir department in northern France.

+Geography

+The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

 History

 The title of vidame of Chartres was, under the Ancien Régime, attached to the lands of [La] Ferté-Arnault.
 Among the famous men to bear the title Vidame de Chartres were François de Vendôme, Vidame de Chartres, the English soldier Thomas de Scales, 7th Baron Scales (d.
 1460), Jean de Ferrieres, and the memoirist Louis de Rouvroy, duc de Saint-Simon.
 The château was Saint-Simon's main country house.
 Until shortly before the French Revolution the seigneur was Jean-Joseph de Laborde, an ennobled business man with progressive views, who was to be guillotined in 1794.

 In July 2019 a collector’s gathering was held at La Ferté for Citroën to mark the company's 100th anniversary.
 The event spread over one weekend and showed over 8,000 cars with nearly 100,000 people in attendance.